SunflowerAries/ICS-Spring20-Fudan/assignment-3(I)/index.md

 <center>Assignment 3 Part I (Cache)</center>

-You are required to add Cache and Branch Predictor to your MIPS Pipeline Processor in this assignment.
-Assignment 3 is divided into two parts.
+You are required to add Cache and Branch Predictor to your MIPS Pipeline Processor in assignment 3.
+Due to its work and doc, assignment 3 is divided into two parts.
 The first part is about Cache, and the latter one is about Branch Predictor.

+The first part will make up 25% of the final score.
+It will **due on May 11**, and you must pass all the tests (cpu_tb.sv is to be delayed) before submitting your work.
+And recently we've made some **changes** to checker, please refer to [checker guidelines](https://github.com/SunflowerAries/ICS-Spring20-Fudan/blob/master/README.md#checker-configuration) for details (If you've seen this in assignment-2, you can just ignore this).

-In Part I, you should recall what you've learned from ICS about cache and follow this doc to implement both instruction cache and data cache.
+In Part I, you may recall what you've learned from ICS about cache and follow this doc to implement both instruction cache and data cache.
+Before work, you need import codes in `src/`.

 #### Description